 - light therapy

-A person may have to work with their health provider and try several treatments to find a suitable one.
+A person may have to work with a doctor and try several treatments to find the most suitable one.

 The person should apply sunscreen to areas of the skin that do not have psoriasis.

 A treatment known as PUVA may help.
-This combines natural light exposure and a drug called psoraen oral photosensitizing medication.
+This combines natural light exposure and a drug called psoralen oral photosensitizing medication.

-Other light therapies include NB-UVA or a monochromatic excimer laser.
+Other light therapies include NB-UVA and a monochromatic excimer laser.

 Systemic treatments affect the whole body.

-Psoriasis happens when the immune system does not work properly, and skin cells grow too quickly.
+Psoriasis occurs when the immune system does not work properly, and skin cells grow too quickly.
 A systemic mediation can help prevent this.

 Biologics are targeted therapies that can change the body’s immune response.
-They may help to control the symptoms of psoriasis when other treatments have not worked.
+They may help manage the symptoms of psoriasis when other treatments have proven ineffective.

 However, some of these can have severe side effects.
 A doctor will need to monitor the person’s progress.

-Some home remedies may help to reduce pain and discomfort.
+Some home remedies may help reduce pain and discomfort.

 Bathing and soaking

-Bathing can relieve symptoms, but be sure to choose the right temperature and products.
+Bathing can alleviate palmoplantar psoriasis symptoms, but it is important to choose the right temperature and products.

 - Soak the hands and feet in lukewarm water.

-- Add a soothing natural substance, such as oatmeal or Dead Sea salts.
+- Add a soothing natural substance, such as oatmeal or Dead Sea salt.

-- Use mild soaps and bath oils without added colors or fragrance.
+- Use mild soaps and bath oils that are free from added colors and fragrance.